Jack Move

-Jack Move is a 2022 role playing video game developed by So Romantic and published by HypeTrain Digital.
+Jack Move is a role-playing video game developed by So Romantic and published by HypeTrain Digital in 2022 for macOS, Windows, Nintendo Switch, PlayStation 4, and Xbox One.

 Gameplay

 Jack Move is a single player turn based role playing game.
 The combat system of the game is based around strategic use of three different elements.

 Development

 Development of the game started in 2012, with the creation of a battle system.
 According to a 2021 interview in Wireframe Magazine, game was developed in the Unity game engine, making use of 3D environments in conjunction with a forced perspective, video post-processing and other artistic techniques to create the illusion of a 2D overworld.
 The game was influenced by Golden Sun and the Final Fantasy series, as well as by elements of the film Hackers.

 A public demo was released on Steam during the 2021 Steam Summer Festival.
 In August 2022 an animated trailer was released.

-The Microsoft Windows and MacOS versions launched on September 8, 2022, with console versions for Nintendo Switch, Xbox One, and PlayStation 4 following on September 20, 2022.
+The Windows and macOS versions launched on September 8, 2022, with console versions for Nintendo Switch, PlayStation 4, and Xbox One following on September 20, 2022.